 - 2,552 feet to Island Lake

-Where is Ice Lakes Hike?
+Where is Ice Lakes trailhead?

 The Ice Lakes Basin Trail begins near the parking lot across from South Mineral Campground.
-The area is located within the Columbine Ranger District of San Juan National Forest.
+The area is within the Columbine Ranger District of San Juan National Forest.

-How to get to Ice Lakes
+How to get to Ice Lakes trailhead?

 To get Ice Lakes from Silverton, take U.S. 550 aka Million Dollar Highway and after about 2 miles, turn on First Road 585 (South Mineral Road).
 From the turn-off, follow the well-maintained dirt road for 4.4 miles before arriving at South Mineral Campground.
 This road is suitable for two-wheel drives, but make sure to avoid potholes.